QinDeyun/CardBag/README.md

 ## Subsequent version optimization
 ### Improve campus card identification effect:

-  ①Compared with the end - side recognition, the accuracy of cloud - side recognition is higher
+  ·Compared with the end - side recognition, the accuracy of cloud - side recognition is higher

-  ②Improve the coupling effect of the two components
+  ·Improve the coupling effect of the two components

 ### The NFC module is introduced